EugeneKosh/examples-of-simple-tasks/Longest_alphabetical_substring/readme.md

 # Longest alphabetical substring

-Task: Find the longest substring in alphabetical order.
+Task: Find the longest substring in alphabetical order. \n
 Example: the longest alphabetical substring in "asdfaaaabbbbcttavvfffffdf" is "aaaabbbbctt".